-The RAP was developed by initially completing a comprehensive review and evaluation of all reading performance data available for our k-8th grade students.
+The RAP was developed by the DLT by initially completing a comprehensive review and evaluation of all reading performance data available for our K-8th grade students.
 Based upon the data, the team then completed a needs assessment using the fishbone model, to determine root causes for the lack of data that supports foundational skill mastery and reading comprehension mastery.
-The team reviewed the RAP from the 2018-2019 school year and identified the program strengths and identified areas of weakness that must be addressed for the 2019-2020 RAP.
+The team reviewed the reading data from previous school years and identified the program strengths and identified areas of weakness that must be addressed for the 2023-2024 RAP.
 The emphasis has been on assessing proper methodology, instructional practices, as well as curricular review while contrasting individual student performance metrics.

 Based on the analysis of these findings, the team has developed focused instructional practices to address the deficiencies that have been identified.
 In order to implement the focused instructional practices, professional development will continue to be ongoing and based upon evidence-based strategies.
-The professional development will be aligned to the advancing the strengths and remediating the weaknesses as evidenced by walk-through and student data.
+The professional development will be aligned to advancing the strengths and remediating the weaknesses as evidenced by walk-through and student data.

-The primary responsibility for monitoring the action plan implementation is the school Principal with oversight from the Regional Director and the Director of Curriculum & Instruction (the DLT).
+The primary responsibility for monitoring the action plan implementation is the school Principal with oversight from the Director of Schools and the Director of Curriculum & Instruction (the DLT).
 Monitoring the plan and student achievement is an integral part of the Reading Achievement Plan and will be used to adapt both instructional strategies and ongoing professional development to meet the targets of the Achievement Plan.
 The monitoring will include student performance assessment, class assessments and classroom observations to ensure the instructional strategies and professional development are appropriately implemented.
-Early Literacy meetings will be conducted at least once per month in which the K-3 teachers, principal, and Director of Curriculum & Instruction meet to discuss current student data, instructional practices, and curriculum use.
+Early Literacy meetings will be conducted at least once per month in which the K-8 staff, principal, Director of Curriculum & Instruction, and Director of Schools will meet to discuss current student data, instructional practices, and curriculum use.
 The meetings will be an open forum in which the team will discuss the goals set forth in the RAP and how they are progressing towards the goals with the action steps outlined in the plan.